Agriocnemis pygmaea: Description and habitat

-It breeds in marshes and ponds.
+Agriocnemis pygmaea breeds in marshes and ponds.

 Etymology

+The genus name Agriocnemis is derived from two Greek words: agrion or ἄγριος, meaning wild, and cnemis or κνημίς, meaning legging.
+Agrion was the name given in 1775 by Johan Fabricius for all damselflies. cnemis is commonly used for many damselflies in the family Coenagrionidae.

 The species name pygmaea is from the Greek word for pygmy.
 In 1842, Jules Pierre Rambur, writing in Latin, started his description of this damselfly: Minimum obscure viridi aenum - very small dark green copper.